 The traditional advice from doctors and health professionals is to increase your fibre consumption, drink more water and take some exercise.

 Fibre should be ‘soluble’ fibre such as is found in oats, chia seeds, flaxseed, pulses (legumes), psyllium husk and certain fruits and vegetables (notably passion fruit, prunes, figs, avocados and brussels sprouts).

 Water: if you are dehydrated, this can worsen constipation, but if you are adequately hydrated drinking more will not necessarily help.
 It is important to drink plenty on fast days as you are not obtaining any water from your foods as you do on non-fast days.

 Exercise such as jogging, brisk walking, aerobics etc shakes up your intestines a little and helps things move along.

-However, if you already have a high-fibre diet, drink plenty of water and exercise, but are still having problems with constipation, further increasing fibre, water and exercise may not be any help.1 What else can help with constipation?
+However, if you already have a high-fibre diet, drink plenty of water and exercise, but are still having problems with constipation after fasting days, further increasing fibre, water and exercise may not be any help.1 What else can help with constipation?